uktuk/Markov-Chain-Generator/README.md

 ### What is a Markov Chain?
 ---------------------------
-A Markov Chain is a stochastic process in which the conditional probability distribution of future states of the process epends only upon the present state, not on the sequence of events that preceded it.
+A Markov Chain is a stochastic process in which the conditional probability distribution of future states of the process depends only upon the present state, not on the sequence of events that preceded it.
 [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain)

 A Markov Chain tells you the probability of transitioning from one state to another based only on the current state of the Markov Chain.